Orchard Towers: Orchard Towers double murders (2002)

 On 2 January 2002, Michael McCrea (also known as Mike Townsend), a British expatriate in his 40s, murdered his driver friend Kho Nai Guan (46) and Kho's fiancée Lan Ya Ming (30) in his apartment in Pinewood Garden.
 Audrey Ong helped McCrea in the murder.
 After the murders, the bodies of the two deceased were left inside a silver Daewoo Chairman 400 which was abandoned on the 6th storey of the Orchard Towers car park.
 Peter Chong discovered the car on 7 January 2002 and informed the car park's security guards, who informed the Singapore police.
 The case is known as the Orchard Towers double murders.

 Both fled to Australia.
-Ong was extradited back to Singapore in 2002, and sentenced on 7 February 2003 to 12 years in jail for helping McCrea to dispose the bodies.
+Ong was extradited back to Singapore in 2002, and sentenced on 7 February 2003 to 12 years in jail for helping McCrea to dispose of the bodies.
 McCrea was extradited on 27 September 2005, and sentenced on 29 June 2006 to a total of 24 years in jail for two amended charges of culpable homicide not amounting to murder (10 years for each amended charge) and one charge of causing evidence to disappear (4 years for the third charge).
 McCrea's appeal for a lighter jail term was thrown out by the Court of Appeal of Singapore.

 Orchard Towers murder (2019)

 On 2 July 2019, a group of seven people took part in the murder of Satheesh Noel Gobidass.
 The assailants were Tan Sen Yang, 27, Ang Da Yuan, 26, Joel Tan Yun Sheng, 26, Natalie Siow Yu Zhen, 22, Loo Boon Chong, 25, Tan Hong Sheng, 22, and Chan Jia Xing, 26.

 The police received a call for assistance at Orchard Towers at 6.25am on the day of the incident.
 The victim was taken to Tan Tock Seng Hospital, where he was pronounced dead at 7.25am.

 Shopkeepers at Orchard Towers said they heard a group of people shouting and fighting in the early morning.
 The fight allegedly originated in the Naughty Girl Club, which led the group to commit the murder.

-As of 2019, only Tan Sen Yang was charged with murder and may face the death penalty.
+In 2024, Tan Sen Yang was convicted of murder and was awarded a life sentence and caning of 12 strokes by the High Court.